-Virgil Roberts, former Executive with SOLAR Records, talks about the crew having one floor to themselves, and even with the youth element involved, "it wasn't what it became".
+Virgil Roberts, former Executive with SOLAR Records, talks about the crew having one floor to themselves, and even with the youth element involved, "it wasn't what it became."
 Mr. Griffey and Harry O then talk about an incident at the studio involving two aspiring rappers and Suge.
 Unbeknownst to them most likely, they were on a phone that was reserved for Harry O to call on, which couldn't be busy for obvious reasons.
-Suge intervenes and promptly tells them to get off the phone (he probably didn't do it in the nicest way either, lol).
-They refused, stating that "they were invited by Dre and he told them they could use the phone".
-Smh, this challenging of Suge's authority AND taking a stance against him is what led to Suge beating both of them up, also shooting a gun through the wall to scare them.
+Suge intervenes and promptly tells them to get off the phone (he probably didn't do it in the nicest way either).
+They refused, stating that "they were invited by Dre and he told them they could use the phone.
+Smh, this challenging of Suge's authority AND taking a stance against him, per Harry O, is what led to Suge beating both of them up, also shooting a gun through the wall to scare them.
 (Note to aspiring artists: let this be a lesson to you when it comes to authority.)
 The two guys also sued Suge, agreeing on a $1 million settlement, but only paying $350,000 of it.

 Dre, Snoop, Tha Dogg Pound (Daz and Kurupt), the Lady of Rage, Nate Dogg, Warren G, DOC, RBX, and Jewell all brought their creative talents together for Dre's "Chronic" album.
-In addition to the "elevation of their minds', all involved were hungry and inspired to be a part of this album, only one problem: the distribution.
+In addition to the "elevation of their minds," all involved were hungry and inspired to be a part of this album, only one problem: the distribution.
 It was finished, but Dick and Virgil had a rather difficult time shopping it to record companies.
-Sony, mostly due to the controversy surrounding Dre's departure from Ruthless, said no. BMG said no. And as luck would have it, John McClane Jr. comes along, and when he hears the album, he "went crazy", said Mr. Griffey.
-Virgil: "John says I love the record, why don't you let me take it to Interscope?"
+Sony, mostly due to the controversy surrounding Dre's departure from Ruthless, said no; then BMG said no. And as luck would have it, John McClane Jr. comes along, and when he hears the album, he "went crazy," said Mr. Griffey.
+Virgil: "John says, I love the record, why don't you let me take it to Interscope?"

 "You had Snoop Dogg, who just brought a whole nother style to Rap music." -Jay King

 Looking back, Interscope Records was the perfect entity to distribute Death Row, with Jimmy Iovine and Ted Field being the chairmen behind the board, along with credible resumes in entertainment.
-Dick Griffey talks about how close Interscope was to going out of business..... until he and Virgil come to their offices with "The Chronic", lol.
-Jimmy and Ted's listening to the album makes them interested in setting up a deal, and while a $200,000 advance was quoted, it took a while for the cash to start flowing, if you will. $100,000 would end up being advanced (which they had to sign for as a loan).
+Dick Griffey talks about how close Interscope was to going out of business..... until he and Virgil come to their offices with "The Chronic" album.
+Jimmy and Ted's listening to the album makes them interested in setting up a deal, and while a $200,000 advance was quoted, it took a while for the cash to start flowing, if you will. $100,000 would end up being advanced, which they had to sign for as a loan.
 And to the apparent shock/surprise of Mr. Griffey, Suge and Dre met with Jimmy Iovine, with the following interesting comments from the latter:

 "See Dre, they (likely referring to Dick and Virgil) doing it to you again Dre, these guys are taking advantage of you."